Wcubed/worldsmith/readme.md

 An application I made to practice working with immediate gui in rust.

-Heavily insipred by the worldsmith google sheet used in [The Artifexian worldbuilding series](https://www.youtube.com/watch?v=N40f1Sn4bDU).
+Heavily inspired by the worldsmith google sheet used in [The Artifexian worldbuilding series](https://www.youtube.com/watch?v=N40f1Sn4bDU).